-MESSAGE FROM THE CHAIR:
+MESSAGE FROM THE PRESIDENT, BOARD OF DIRECTORS:

-SCLC/WOMEN’S ORGANIZATIONAL MOVEMENT FOR EQUALITY NOW, INC. offers intergenerational programs designed to empower women, girls, and families as they relate to human rights, social action, economic self sufficiency, reduction of health disparities and leadership to build strong families and communities.
+SCLC/WOMEN’S ORGANIZATIONAL MOVEMENT FOR EQUALITY NOW, INC. offers intergenerational programs designed to empower women, girls, and families as they relate to human rights, social action, economic self-sufficiency, reduction of health disparities and leadership to build strong families and communities.

-SCLC/WOMEN’S ORGANIZATIONAL MOVEMENT FOR EQUALITY NOW, INC. remains active in our community all year round with a variety of programs and activites.
+SCLC/WOMEN’S ORGANIZATIONAL MOVEMENT FOR EQUALITY NOW, INC. remains active in our community all year round with a variety of programs and activities.
 These activities range from history presentations, life skills trainings for young ladies and women of all ages, addressing important concerns within our community – both locally and worldwide, recognizing the leaders in our community who strive for these values and more.

 DR. EVELYN LOWERY

-Mrs. Lowery radiated grace, a quiet strength, and a sense of humor as she directed the SCLC/W.O.M.E.N., Inc. organization.
-She was the epitome of the virtuous woman described in Proverbs 31 and remained involved in every detail of the actions of the organization.
+She radiated grace, a quiet strength, and a sense of humor as she directed a staff of volunteers at SCLC/ WOMEN.
+She remained involved in every detail of the actions of the organization.

 MAKE AN IMPACT WITH US IN OUR COMMUNITY.